Wildcat Statue

 2.3 ACADEMIC SENATE REPRESENTATIVE

-2.3.1.4 The Faculty Secretary shall communicate the name of the representative to the Secretary of the Academic Senate.
+2.3.1.1 Nominees shall indicate their willingness to serve.
+A vote shall take place.
+The person receiving a simple majority shall be declared elected.
+The Head may not vote.
+The Faculty Secretary shall communicate the name of the representative to the Secretary of the Academic Senate.

-2.4 BARGAINING COUNCIL REPRESENTATIVE
+2.4 FACULTY COUNCIL REPRESENTATIVE

 3. STANDING COMMITTEES